2022 Virtual VET Camp Dates

 **If student’s experience is on a working farm/ranch, someone other than a family member must write the letter of recommendation.
 Proof of business is requested: website, business card, letter from servicing veterinarian, etc. will suffice.

 Applications will be check for completeness and quality.
 Any incomplete applications will be omitted from the selection process.
-80 seats will be drawn from complete, eligible applications for camp attendance in a random, computerized format.
-10 alternates will also be chosen for the camp.
+100 seats will be drawn from complete, eligible applications for camp attendance in a random, computerized format.

 What is a Veterinarian?